Back to Profiles

 Arbitration and Litigation

 Mr. Zumpano’s practice focuses on major litigation and arbitration matters, including the representation of large hospital systems, and other health care providers, in multi-million dollar disputes with managed care payors, as well as disputes between healthcare providers.
-Mr. Zumpano has architected and argued cases which have resulted in the recovery of over $200 million to the benefit of healthcare providers.
+Mr. Zumpano has architected and argued cases which have resulted in the recovery in over $200 million dollars to the benefit of healthcare providers.

 Mr. Zumpano has represented healthcare providers, facilities, and health insurers with respect to various types of transactional and regulatory matters, including mergers and acquisitions, contract negotiations, Medicare/Medicaid and other third party reimbursement issues, fraud and abuse matters, licensure issues, managed care matters and compliance with the pertinent laws and regulations.
 He has also assisted hospitals, insurers, pharmaceutical distributors, physicians, dentists, and other allied health professionals in matters such as compliance planning, peer review matters, and licensure issues.